2026 Comparison

 Learning curveModerateSimple

-Free trial7 daysFree forever (pay per mail)
+Free trial7 daysFree forever (pay per export)

 Honest Pros & Cons